 So I decided I would just tag along and check out the items inside to see if there were any quirky and pretty designs that I could share with my sister, who is into jewelry, trinkets and accessories business.

 But once inside, after waiting more than 40 minutes for the owner/shopkeeper to come back from what we thought was just a quick lunchbreak, I couldn’t resist being awed by the so much variety and the beauty of the items.
 There were just so many to admire and choose from!
-And they were real gems, according to the owner and to my colleague, and according to my, er, assessment.
-Well locals flocked to the shop the two hours we were there.
-They would or should know better, right?
+And they were genuine gems.
+Even locals flocked to the shop the two hours we were there.

 But being the frugal and practical person that I am, I was bent on just looking and admiring and taking photos.
 Then I saw and tried on this agate necklace…